Spring 2026

 I just hit the one year post chemo mark.

-(Remember when the “super sensitive blood test” from the clinical trial said there was a 90% chance of relapse in the first year, then 50-60% the second year and then 5-10%, “just like any/everyone else on the planet,” after that?)
+(Remember when the “super sensitive blood test” from the clinical trial said there was a 90% chance of relapse in the first year, then 50-60% the second year and then 5-10%, “just like any/everyone else on the planet,” blah blah blah after that?)

 Well, I got to nine months with clear scans and clean everything else/s.
 (That said, the emotional and mental space a “remission monitoring” clinical trial takes up is insane.
 Just ask my husband or anyone who knows me, except hopefully, my daughters, as they were the intended recipients of any normalcy and fun I could conjure and distribute.)

-But I felt physically strong the whole time.
+But I felt increasingly strong the whole time.

 So at the nine month trial appointment my doctor said, “It looks like you might be one of a subset of patients who doesn’t relapse.
 We’re going to publish some of the study results this summer.
 We’ll continue with the scan schedule and monitoring, but you could probably take your port out now.
 You are the exact reason we need a control group.”

 I KNEW IT!
-I knew my cancer wouldn’t come back!
+I knew my double hit diffuse large B-Cell lymphoma wouldn’t come back!
 (But still I left the port in because I didn’t want to jinx anything and also because I’m quite attached to it, and not just physically.)

-Sure enough, at the very next (“big one year marker”) scan, two spots lit up like tiny forward facing flashlights.
+Sure enough, at the very next (“Big One Year Marker”) scan, two spots lit up like tiny forward facing flashlights.
 “Probably not big enough to do a needle biopsy, especially since they’re next to blood vessels and this is not mission critical.” said the doctor.
 “It could still be nothing,” he continued, “but my gut tells me this is progression.
 We will scan you again in 4-6 weeks and try to get you into an advanced trial where we could bump you up into 3rd level treatment rather than the 2nd level treatment you would be eligible for if you stay in our current trial.
-As discussed, it would be a combination of approximately three days of outpatient chemotherapy and then one week of CAR-T treatment which, unfortunately, you would have to be admitted for and then monitored closely for physical and neurological side effects.
+As discussed, it would be a combination of approximately three days of outpatient bridge chemotherapy and then one week of CAR-T treatment which, unfortunately, you would have to be admitted for and then monitored closely for physical and neurological side effects.
+If you are randomized into the treatment arm this time you would receive dual target therapy, if you are placed in the observation arm again you will get the single target standard of care treatment, which is also very effective.
 But let’s not go there yet.
 Let’s stay in the day we’re in and try to remain philosophical...You did say you left your port in, right?”

 Zoinks.
 That’s quite an update.
 How is the whole philosophical thing going?